 The cool thing about Ferberizing is that it teaches the baby the fundamentals of self-sooth.
 Falling asleep independently is a learned skill.

 Once a baby masters that skill, he will be able to fall asleep unassisted and go back to sleep if he wakes in the middle of the night (aka sleep through the night)!

 What Ferberizing isn’t

 - Ferber method involves some degree of crying so it is not meant for babies younger than 3 months or weight less than 12 pounds.
 Regardless of what method you choose, your pediatrician will be able to tell you if your baby is ready for sleep training.

 - Ferberizing doesn’t mean leaving the baby to cry without checking-in on her.
 Excessive crying causes a rise in the stress hormone, cortisol, which inhibits brain and emotional development.
 Unlike the Extinction method where you leave the baby cry to sleep, the Ferber method involved crying for a specified period and periodic comforting on the caregiver’s behalf.

 - Ferberizing isn’t just for nighttime sleep.
 It should be done for naps as well.
 Inconsistencies in nap and nighttime sleep training can be confusing for babies, undermining your sleep training efforts.

 How to sleep train using the Ferber method?

 Wait about 3 minutes (1st wait) and go in to console her.
-Try not to turn on the lights and only do very gentle comforting like rubbing the back, patting the butt or shh.
+Try not to turn on the lights and only do very gentle comforting like rubbing the back, patting, or shh-ing.
 Your purpose here is to assure your baby that she is in a safe place while she learns how to fall asleep independently.